concrete5-community/cli/README.md

 ### Windows-specific details

-At least under Windows 7, the c5 script is recognized when in `C:\Windows\System32` it doesn't necessarily work for the composerpkg script (*see below for details about composerpkg*)
+At least under Windows 7, the c5 script is recognized when in `C:\Windows\System32` but it doesn't necessarily work for the composerpkg script (*see below for details about composerpkg*)

 The first issue is that the script might be locked by the system.